bfreezy/pgsync/README.md

-# How Does this work?
+# How does this work?

 This Dockerfile and docker-compose file will refresh data from a remote Postgres server/db to a local running postgres container.